Theresienstadt ghetto-labor camp scrip, 50 (funfzig) kronen note, from Jewish Hungarian inmates

 Date: approximately 1939-approximately 1944

-Correspondence and documentation surrounding Imre and Magda Miselbach and their daughter Katarina Miselbach [Mieselbach] surrounding the Holocaust in Hungary and the Czech Republic.
-Correspondence includes letters written from Imre Miselbach in "Cserfold" to Imre and Margit Szekely in Karcag in May 1944.
-Katarina, born May 5, 1944, was deported with her mother to a series of camps including Theresienstadt in the Czech Republic.
-She and Magda survived and were liberated.
-Imre was deported eventually to a sub-camp of Dachau, Muhldorf, Germany where he died of typhus May 22, 1945.
+The collection includes correspondence and documentation surrounding Imre and Magda Miselbach and their daughter Katarina and their experiences surrounding the Holocaust in Hungary and the Czech Republic.
+Correspondence includes letters written from Imre Miselbach in Črenšovci to Imre and Margit Szekely in Karcag in May 1944.